cdapio/coopr/coopr-docs/docs/source/guide/superadmin/docker-automator-plugin.rst

 Note that this example is a real service included with Coopr, which can be used to launch a container with the Cask Data Application
 Platform (CDAP) SDK services running!

-How it Works
+How It Works
 ============

 A more in-depth look at Docker Automator:
         1. During the "bootstrap" action:
                 a.
 The plugin verifies that ``docker`` is available on the host(s)
-        2. When a defined docker service action runs (ie, install, start, stop, etc):
+        2. When a defined docker service action runs (install, start, stop):
                 a.
-The Docker Automator invokes a common on the remote host which performs one of
+The Docker Automator invokes a command on the remote host which performs one of:
                         i.
 Pulling an image or repository from Docker Hub (install) ii.
 Running a new container, or starting a stopped container (start) iii.
 Stopping a container (stop)